 Vestibular stimulation can have a significant impact on the nervous system.
 Vestibular sensations also help the nervous system to stay organized and balanced.
 Quick and fast movements tend to be alerting, and slow movements tend to be calming.
 An occupational therapist suggests sensory diet activities, after doing a sensory profile.
-A sensory diet should be done slowly and under supervision for some early days.
+A Sensory diet should be followed under the supervision of the therapist for some early days.

 But, before we go further, let’s know about the basics of the vestibular system and its importance-

 The vestibular system provides information about movement and gravity.
 The sense also tells about the body motion, it’s direction and speed.